SimmonsBI/bmotif/README.md

 within motifs (a node or link’s structural role). `bmotif` supports weighted as well as unweighted networks: the mean weight of motifs can be calculated, as well as the standard deviation of motifs mean weights;
-weighted versions of link position counts are also supported.
+weighted versions of node and link position counts are also supported (see below).
 As well as R, core functionality is also available in [MATLAB](https://github.com/SimmonsBI/bmotif-matlab) and [Python](https://github.com/SimmonsBI/bmotif-python). `bmotif` was originally developed to analyse bipartite species interaction networks